workos-inc/laravel-example-applications/laravel-audit-logs/README.md

 # Laravel Example App with Audit Logs powered by WorkOS

-An example application demonstrating to use the [WorkOS Laravel SDK](https://github.com/workos/workos-laravel) to authenticate users via SSO.
+An example application demonstrating how to use [WorkOS Laravel SDK](https://github.com/workos/workos-laravel) Audit Logs.

 ## Prerequisites